Nikoo00o/Nota/README.md

 - navigate to the `nota/server` folder with the terminal and run `dart test`, or just start the "All Server Tests" run configuration
+- the default log level for the tests can be changed inside of the file `nota/server/test/helper/server_test_helper.dart` in the method `createCommonTestObjects`

 ### App